Which site would you like to visit?

 Over the past quarter century, Ribera del Duero has become arguably the most successful wine region of Spain.
 Yet, some of its finest wines are yet to be made.

 The reason is simple: many of the best terroirs and oldest vines are in the remote eastern part of the region—the province of Soria—which is still largely unexplored by today’s winemakers.

 In fact, if it weren’t for a young French winemaker, Bertrand Sourdais, Soria might still be unknown.
 Bertrand first brought Soria to light with his pioneering wines at Atauta, a village within the province.
 But when Atauta was sold in 2009 during Spain’s economic downturn, his gaze shifted to his family’s Chinon estate in France’s Loire Valley.

-As for Antídoto’s intriguing name—Spanish for “antidote”—it has a particular meaning for Bertrand in the wake of Atauta’s sale.
+Antídoto is of course Spanish for “antidote.”
+This intriguing name has a particular meaning for Bertrand in the wake of Atauta’s sale.
 But the wine also serves as an antidote to the many Ribera de Duero wines that substitute heavy-handed winemaking for a sense of place and variety.
 And at a relatively modest price point, it is surely an antidote to high wine prices in the appellation.

 To Bertrand’s mind, the Soria sub-zone offers a transitional wine type that can—in the right hands—blend Rioja’s fragrance and finesse with Ribera del Duero’s traditional power and depth.
-He is using long, gentle macerations to minimize tannin extraction and no new barrels are employed for aging.
+For the Antídoto tinto, he is using long, gentle macerations to minimize tannin extraction, and no new barrels are employed for aging.
 The immediate goal is a wine with balance, perfume, and complete tannins.

 Adding to Cart.